-Remember, the average person’s vitamin D level is only 16-25 ng/mL
+Remember, the average person’s blood level is only 16-25 ng/mL

-If your doctor won’t order a vitamin D lab test for you, find another doctor, or just order your vitamin D test yourself (along with the other lab markers you should get tested regularly).
+If your doctor won’t order a lab test for you, find another doctor, or just order a vitamin D test yourself.

 D2 comes from plants, so vegan supplements contain this form.
 However, it’s incredibly ineffective.

-Having said that, not all cholecalciferol is the same.
-Pure vitamin D is incredibly small.
-It’s so small that raw material suppliers, the companies that make the ingredients for supplement manufacturers, usually dilute it to make it easier to work with.
+Not all cholecalciferol is the same.
+Pure cholecalciferol is incredibly small.
+It’s so tiny that raw material suppliers usually dilute it to make it easier to work with.

 Most of the time, they dilute cholecalciferol with lactose, BHT, BHA, sodium benzoate, or sorbic acid.